 Printed in Italy, it is a brilliant four-color product chock full of beautiful paintings by such artists as Sir John Lavery, Jack B. Yeats, Leo Whelan, Seán Keating, Elizabeth Thornton Butler, James Brennan, Margaret Allen, William Orpen, Ben Bay, Sarah Cecilia Harrison, Sarah Purser, just to name but a few.

 It also has stunning, sometimes disturbing, rare photos.
-You like maps?
+Do you like maps?
 You've got maps, plenty of them.
 If you’re a chart man, you’re covered.

-It is edited by John Crowley, Donal Ó Drisceoil, and Mike Murphy and features over 100 contributing writers, with a forward by Irish President Michael D. Higgins.
+It is edited by John Crowley, Donal Ó Drisceoil, and Mike Murphy and features over 100 contributing writers, with a foreword by Irish President Michael D. Higgins.

-About the only misleading thing about this book is its title because it starts way before Easter Week and goes right up into the time of the time of the 'Blueshirts' in the middle-1930s.
+About the only misleading thing about this book is its title because it starts way before Easter Week and goes right up into the time of the 'Blueshirts' in the middle-1930s.